 The trend is very positive.
 Infection numbers are declining steadily, and vaccination rates are increasing.
 Fortunately, it did not come to the big explosion of case numbers in the third wave.
 For the Hessian Prime Minister Volker Bouffier, this is due to the success of the federal emergency brake, but also to the prudent actions of most citizens.
 Thus, Hesse is now in a situation where far-reaching opening steps and relaxations must be discussed, always taking care that the successes achieved in the fight against the pandemic are not gambled away lightly.

 The cabinet of the Hessian state government therefore discussed today, Wednesday, the further procedure in the Corona pandemic and established new regulations in a phased plan.
-These will apply in stages as soon as the incidence falls below 100 for five consecutive working days in a county or an independent city and the measures of the federal emergency brake no longer apply there.
+These will apply in stages as soon as the incidence falls below 100 for five consecutive working days in a district or a district-free city and the measures of the federal emergency brake no longer apply there.
 The goal of the phased plan is to give people a clear perspective for the coming months.
 Especially in areas such as day care centers, schools, retail, hotels, restaurants, cultural industries and sports, there are provisions for this that finally offer real hope - unless infection rates go back up.

 New measures starting May 17.
 May

 As the government leader explained, the new measures will take effect in the first stage in counties or incorporated cities that are no longer subject to federal emergency brake restrictions on or after May 17 - that is, five days with an incidence below 100.
 The determination will also take into account days before the ordinance change takes effect.
 A second stage provides for further relaxation if the incidence remains below 100 for an additional 14 consecutive days after Stage 1, or once it remains below 50 for five consecutive days.